AdaCore/uwrap/documentation/language_match.rst

 Objects under iteration can always convert to strings.
 For example, in Ada, that string is the textual content of the node.
 This string can be matched against a regular expression.

-In UWrap, literal strings are always interpreted as regular expressions, and are is-predicates.
+There are four kind of strings in UWrap:
+ - Regular strings, with no prefix, or an ``s`` prefix
+ - Raw strings, which will ignore all special character, and have a ``r`` prefix
+ - Auto-indented strings which have a ``i`` prefix (described in a later section)
+ - Regular expressions, which have a ``x`` prefix

 For example:

 .. code-block:: text

    match "ABC"

+Checks that the text is exactly ABC.

+.. code-block:: text

+   match x"ABC"

 checks that the string "ABC" is contained in the text of the current node.
-The
-string:

-.. code-block:: text

-   match "^ABC$"

-Checks that the text is exactly ABC.

 The full documentation for the regular expression language is decribed in the GNAT.Regpat package of the GNAT Compiler (TODO - Add reference).